The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking

 A comparison with the discrete KS remains.
 As with the PSI(YN), the KS is based on a null hypothesis of exact equality, while the PRS includes a risk tolerance through $\delta$.
 The KS is also not distribution-free with respect to $\bm{p}_0$, a further drawback.
-As a first departure, observe Table \ref{tab: n=50 example}: the PRS is more likely to indicate \textit{discrepancy} ($\mathbbm{r}$, or $\mathbbm{a}$) than the KS.
-Further to this, it is well known that the power of the KS is small at small sample sizes (not unlike the PSI using YN critical values) possibly explaining the more frequent $\mathbbm{g}$ status where $n=50$, compared to the larger sample sizes.
-In all other cases (i.e. Tables \ref{tab:n=500,2000 example} and \ref{tab:n=10000 B=20 example}), the KS signals full discrepancy ($\mathbbm{r}$) almost always.
+As a first departure, observe Table \ref{tab:n=2000 example}A: the PRS is more likely to indicate \textit{discrepancy} (red or amber) than the KS.
+Further to this, it is well known that the power of the KS is small for small sample sizes (not unlike the PSI using YN critical values) possibly explaining the more frequent green status where $n=50$, compared to the larger sample sizes.
+In all other cases (Tables \ref{tab:n=2000 example}B, \ref{tab:n=2000 example}C and \ref{tab:n=10000 B=20 example}), the KS signals full discrepancy (red) almost always.
 This is a direct result of the substantial power of the KS at larger sample sizes, and by its design, that any shift away from the null will swiftly be detected.
-Perhaps, detecting {even the slightest} shifts so often might not be practically ideal to a risk practitioner.
-Utilizing the PRS in these cases allows for a range of detection capabilities (see case $t_1$ and $t_3$ of $(n,B)=(10,000,20)$ with an $\mathbbm{a}$ and $\mathbbm{g}$ status, respectively).
+Perhaps, detecting {even the slightest} shifts so often might not be ideal to a risk practitioner.
+Utilizing the PRS in these cases allows for a range of detection capabilities (see case $t_1$ and $t_3$ of $(n,B)=(10{,}000,20)$ with an amber and green status, respectively).

-We conclude from this comparative real-world study that among the measures considered here, {the PRS is universally competent at a range of sample sizes, including small sample sizes.
-A clear advantage of the PRS over the PSI and KS is the inclusion of the concept of $\delta$-resemblance and the tuning parameters $c$ and $M$ allowing the practitioner to calibrate the procedure to align with their risk tolerance.
+We conclude from this comparative real-world study that, among the measures considered here, {the PRS is universally competent at a range of sample sizes, including small sample sizes.
+A clear advantage of the PRS over both the PSI and KS is the inclusion of the concept of $\delta$-resemblance and the tuning parameters $c$ and $M$ allowing the practitioner to calibrate the procedure to align with their risk appetite.
 The PRS clearly indicates \textit{discrepancy} sufficiently in smaller samples and often enough in larger samples.} Unlike the KS, the PRS is sensitive to ranges of shifts over multiple risk categories and has easily obtainable critical values that are unique in small sample sizes.